SirPepe/ornament/Readme.md

 #### Options for transformer `int()`

 - **`min` (bigint, optional)**: Smallest possible value.
 Defaults to the minimum possible bigint value.
 Content attribute values less than `min` get clamped, IDL attribute values get validated and (if too small) rejected with an exception.
+Can be omitted or set to `null` or `undefined` to signify no minimum value.
 - **`max` (bigint, optional)**: Largest possible value.
 Defaults to the maximum possible bigint value.
 Content attribute values greater than `max` get clamped, IDL attribute values get validated and (if too large) rejected with an exception.
+Can be omitted or set to `null` or `undefined` to signify no maximum value.
 - **`nullable` (boolean, optional)**: Whether or not `null` and `undefined` (with the latter converting to `null`) are allowed.
 Defaults to `false`.

 #### Behavior overview for transformer `int()`